vpsfreecz/vpsadminos/docs/containers/datasets.md

 or provide specific configuration of ZFS properties.
-Subdatasets can be created using the *zfs* command-line utility, but you'd have to mount them manually, What's worse, *osctld* wouldn't be able to ensure that your mounts would work after container export/import or migration to another vpsAdminOS node, which may have different pool paths.
+Subdatasets can be created using the *zfs* command-line utility, but you'd have to mount them manually, What's worse, *osctld* wouldn't be able to ensure that your mounts would work after container export/import or send to another vpsAdminOS node, which may have different pool paths.
 This is the reason why *osctl* has commands for manipulating container subdatasets.